oorosh/agentic.net/samples/PersonalAssistant/README.md

 # Personal Assistant Sample

-This sample demonstrates a complete AI personal assistant using OpenAI with persistent SQLite memory storage and optional semantic embeddings for enhanced context recall.
+This sample demonstrates one use case for Agentic.NET: an agent with persistent SQLite memory and optional semantic embeddings, configured to act as a personal assistant.

 ## Key Features Demonstrated